itcambridge/LVX/codebase.md

    - Test the database management links

 7. **Onboarding Process**:
+   - Click the user icon in the header to access the onboarding page
-   - Test the social login options
+   - Test the social login options (mock implementations)
    - Go through the profile setup process
    - Test the skills selection interface